Menu

 Raymond had met his future wife and in the March quarter of 1943, he married Florence Dora Haines in a Civil Marriage or Registrar Attended Ceremony in Chester (Cheshire West ROC/95/167) and they had a son, Raymond L. Salvoni, in the March quarter of 1944, his birth was registered in Hawarden (Flintshire (Mold) HAW/58A/31).

-However he was to find himself in the midst of war and his award of the Distinguished Flying Cross was in the London Gazette dated the 27th June 1944, page 3042.
-The King has graciously pleased to approve the following awards :- Raymond Terence SALVONI (155198) R.A.F.V.R.
+However, he was to find himself in the midst of war and his award of the Distinguished Flying Cross was in the London Gazette dated the 27th of June 1944, page 3042.
+The King has graciously pleased to approve the following awards: – Raymond Terence SALVONI (155198) R.A.F.V.R.
 640 Squadron. https://www.thegazette.co.uk/London/issue/36584/supplement/3043

-So he must have been with 640 Squadron for a while, before he was posted to 35 Squadron, and this is the squadron that Charles Kenneth Fielder, whose name is also on this War Memorial and also Connah’s Quay & Shotton’s too, was in when he was killed in a plane crash in Belgium, please click on the link to read his story.
+So, he must have been with 640 Squadron for a while, before he was posted to 35 Squadron, and this is the squadron the Charles Kenneth Fielder, whose name is also on this War Memorial and also Connah’s Quay & Shotton’s too, was in when he was killed in a plane crash in Belgium, please click on the link to read his story.

-Eventually he did get to 35 Squadron and they show that he was on other missions, if anyone wants them, please contact the website..
-I extracted page 17 below
+Eventually he did get to 35 Squadron, and I have the Operational Records and they show that he was on other missions.
+I extracted page 17 below.

 *https://masterbombercraig.wordpress.com/post-war-raf-career/graveley-35-sqdn/